|

 when you lose so much time, it's hard to fight

+back."
 News from Kari Hytonen

 (Suzuki Swift 112): "The day was good